mZeeDevv/Medantra/frontend/README.md

-# Medantra
+# ReviveRx

-Medantra is a healthcare management application built with React and Firebase.
+ReviveRx is a healthcare management application built with React and Firebase.

 ## Features